gre/glsldoc/README.md

 glsldoc
 =======

-**glsldoc** is a JSON-formatted documentation of all WebGL GLSL predefined functions, constants, types, types, qualifiers,... are documented respectively to the [GLSL ES Specification](http://www.khronos.org/registry/gles/specs/2.0/GLSL_ES_Specification_1.0.17.pdf).
+**glsldoc** is a JSON-formatted documentation of all WebGL GLSL predefined functions, constants, types, qualifiers,... are documented respectively to the [GLSL ES Specification](http://www.khronos.org/registry/gles/specs/2.0/GLSL_ES_Specification_1.0.17.pdf).